OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

                       handshake.
 Implicitly added when using --client

 --tls-crypt FILE      Encrypts the TLS control channel with a shared secret
                       key (FILE).
-ThisCANNOT be combined with --tls-auth
+This CANNOT be combined with --tls-auth

 --tls-timeout SECS    Packet retransmit timeout on TLS control channel if no
                       ACK from remote within n seconds (Default 2 seconds